-Regardless of the form it takes, any suspicious spot on the lung should be diagnosed quickly and accurately so an appropriate treatment plan can be developed.
-Early diagnosis usually translates into early treatment, which leads to better patient outcomes.
-There are a number of tests that can be used to diagnose a suspicious spot or mass on the lung, and each test may be performed by a different member of our team of specialists, including a thoracic surgeon, a radiologist or a pulmonologist.
+Several tests may be used to diagnose a suspicious spot or mass on the lung.
+Each test may be performed by a different member of our specialty team, including a thoracic surgeon, a radiologist or a pulmonologist.
 The tests conducted depend on each patient’s individual circumstances.

-The diagnostic tool used depends on several factors, including the location and size of the suspicious spot or mass, the patient’s overall health and personal preferences, among other things.
-We tailor the test to the patient, as the first step in our comprehensive, multidisciplinary care.
-Which doctor performs the tests depends on a number of factors, and each specialist can perform more than one type of test.
-Our team works together closely, even during the diagnostic phase, to deliver the best possible care.
+The diagnostic tool used depends on several factors, including the location and size of the suspicious spot or mass, the patient’s overall health and personal preferences.
+We tailor the test to the patient as the first step in our comprehensive, multidisciplinary care.
+Our team members work together closely, from diagnosis through treatment and follow-up, to deliver the best possible care.

 Physical Exam

-A thorough physical exam and work up, including a complete medical history, is a key part of the diagnostic process.
+A thorough physical exam and a complete medical history are a key part of the diagnostic process.

 Chest X-ray

-A chest X-ray for another reason is often the reason a suspicious spot has been identified.
+A chest X-ray done for a different purpose is often the reason a suspicious area on the lungs is identified.
 X-ray is valuable in identifying masses that need further testing.

 CT Scan